dgajc/HTML-CSS-JavaScript-Projects/README.md

-# Project using HTML, CSS &amp; JavaScript
+# Project using HTML, CSS & JavaScript